Crested honey buzzard

 The species has several adaptations for its specialist diet.
-These include an elongated head for foraging on underground nests and a groove in the tongue for feeding on honey.
+These include an elongated head for foraging on underground nests and a groove in the tongue for extracting wasp grubs from their comb cells.
 A mass of short, dense feathers on the head and neck protect against stinging attacks by social wasps.
 Juveniles may have adopted Batesian mimicry to deter predators.

 Taxonomy

 The crested honey buzzard was obtained from the island of Java by the Dutch zoologist C.J.
 Temminck.
 He depicted and named it as Falco ptilorhynchus in March 1821.
 Temminck's later text description submitted to the Bibliothèque Nationale in July 1823 used the spelling ptilorhyncus.
 Later, in 1839, Temminck used the spelling ptilorhynchus in the Tableau Méthodique.
-Both Temmick’s spellings have been used, for example Salim Ali used -cus while Grimmett and others used -chus.
+Both Temminck's spellings have been used, for example Salim Ali used -cus while Grimmett and others used -chus.
 Recently Dickinson and others have argued that the original spelling -chus must stand.

 The British Museum Catalogue of Accipitres published in 1874 by R. Bowdler Sharpe lists the names Falco ptilorhynchus (attributed to Temminck, 1823) and Pernis ptilorhynchus (attributed to J.F.
 Stephens, 1826).
-Sharpe was perhaps unaware that Temminck’s early illustrations had scientific names on the wrappers of the parts (livraisons) of his work and he cited Temminck's later works.
+Sharpe was perhaps unaware that Temminck's early illustrations had scientific names on the wrappers of the parts (livraisons) of his work and he cited Temminck's later works.
 In 1874, the British Museum had 18 specimens of the crested honey buzzard and its Catalogue listed nine different species names of genus Pernis for these.

 The crested honey buzzard (Pernis ptilorhynchus) includes six subspecies, which are shown in the table below.

 Despite its name, the crested honey buzzard is not related to Buteo buzzards, and is taxonomically closer to the kites.